 Isn’t the bigger question why someone DOES choose to have kids rather than why someone does NOT choose to have kids?

-I mean, isn’t the bigger decision – with the bigger consequences and the bigger responsibilities and the bigger commitments – the decision to have kids?
-Isn’t the real life doozy the decision to create and raise small humans and to be responsible to make sure that they survive, thrive, and become responsible adults?
+I mean, isn’t the bigger decision the decision to have kids?
+After all, this is the decision with the bigger consequences, responsibilities and commitments.
+Isn’t the real life doozy the decision to create and raise small humans?
+To be responsible to make sure that they survive, thrive, and become responsible adults?
 Isn’t that a much bigger deal than deciding not to have children?

-After all, choosing not to have children means choosing to be responsible for yourself – which supposedly as an adult you’re going to have to do anyway.
+After all, choosing not to have children means choosing to be responsible for yourself.
+As an adult you’re going to have to do this anyway.
 That’s it.
 No other big requirements.
 The rest is sort of optional – if you want to hang out with other people’s kids – be an auntie or uncle figure in their lives – show up for the fun parts and then wander off when the diapers need changing…

 After all, theirs is actually the bigger decision!